Program Policies VIKING WRESTLING CONTRACT 2024/25

 · Truancy

 An athlete may be suspended for all or part of a sports season for demonstrating behavior that is detrimental to the team.
 Suspensions will be dealt with on an individual basis.
-What is best for the team, first and foremost and then what is best for the individual athlete will be the approach of the Athletic Department.
+What is best for the team, first and foremost, and then what is best for the individual athlete, will be the approach of the Athletic Department.

-Everyone Will get a Pride Pack!
+EQUIPMENT/UNIFORMS Everyone will get a Pride Pack!

 The student athlete is expected to keep all equipment clean and/or in good repair.
 It is important to maintain the good condition of the equipment for the athlete’s safety.